micro-lc/micro-lc/packages/documentation/docs/components/mlc-layout.md

 You can technically use it standalone, but you will have to manually provide a matching API with the property `microlcApi`.
 :::

-To use the component in micro-lc, just declare it as part of the application layout with its [properties and attributes](#properties-and-attributes).
+To use the component in micro-lc, declare it as part of the application layout with its [properties and attributes](#properties-and-attributes).

 ```json5 title=micro-lc.config.json